Little Treasures

 Her tastes became more discerning as she grew up.

-With her dad’s help and books from the library she learned to recognise the stalks of clay pipes, the amber and aqua of Victorian medicine bottles, the difference between modern coins and those last held by people who lived hundreds of years ago.
+With her dad’s help and books from the library she learned to recognise the stalks of clay pipes, the amber and aqua of Victorian medicine bottles, the difference between modern coins and those belongings to people who lived hundreds of years ago.

-Once – when she was eight – she found a socketed bronze-age axe a few inches below the surface of a ploughed field and got her photo on the BBC website.
+Once – when she was eight – she found a socketed bronze-age axe a few inches below the surface of a ploughed field.

 Her dad couldn’t explain why she’d stopped and dug down at the exact spot the axe was.